yausername/youtubedl-android/README.md

 ```

 ## FFmpeg
-If you wish to use ffmpeg features of youtube-dl (e.g. --extract-audio), include and initialize the ffmpeg library.
+If you wish to use ffmpeg features of yt-dlp (e.g. --extract-audio), include and initialize the ffmpeg library.
 ```java
 try {
     YoutubeDL.getInstance().init(getApplication());